How to Care for Your Post-Chemo Hair

 Don’t Wig Out

-Wearing a wig does not delay or prevent your hair from growing.
-Remember, it’s perfectly normal for your hair to grow back slower at first, while your follicles recover from the treatment.
-If you decide that wearing a wig or two is the right decision for you, then that’s great!
+If you decide wearing a wig or two is right for you, that’s great!
 Not sure what steps to take or how to manage and care for your wig?
-Cancer Hair Care offers a great, all-encompassing wig guide to help you with any questions you may have.
+Cancer Hair Care offers a great, all-encompassing wig guide to help you with any questions.

 And when you’re ready to ditch the wig?
 Consider donating it to WigBank, an organization that specializes in affordable wigs.